emberjs/rfcs/text/0779-first-class-component-templates.md

 Third, the broader JavaScript ecosystem makes use of a number of template string syntaxes, e.g. with `css` from [Emotion][emotion] or [`gql` from Apollo][gql], so it has familiarity for people coming from *outside* the Ember ecosystem as well.

+Fourth, we do not need to introduce custom syntax for providing types: we can type `hbs` as a function which accepts the args/signature as a type parameter, and teach people to perform.

-Fourth, it shares many of the other strongly-positive properties of the `<template>` design, including that it works exactly the same way for testing and app code.
+Finally, it shares many of the other strongly-positive properties of the `<template>` design, including that it works exactly the same way for testing and app code.

 These advantages are strong enough that this is *absolutely* the second-best move in the design space for us, and given a choice between maintaining the status quo and using `hbs` (i.e. if `<template>` were off the table), ***we should absolutely choose `hbs`***.

-#### Disadvantages

-Those positives notwithstanding, it also has some significant disadvantages compared to `<template>`.
+Those positives notwithstanding, **it also has some significant disadvantages compared to `<template>`**.

 First, the design repurposes JavaScript syntax and gives it totally different semantics—like `<template>` does with HTML, but with *zero* signal from the context that it is doing something special.